Benefits of Elevating Your Legs For 20 Minutes Per Day

 - The idea is to end up with your legs against the wall in a fully vertical position, with your arms extended and relaxed.

 - That’s it!
 All you need to do is maintain this position for at least 15 or 20 minutes without doing anything else.
 Just make yourself aware of the balance of your body, the tranquility and the feeling of calm.

-The best clothes to wear whilst practicing this simple relaxation technique are loose, comfortable garments that aren’t tight around waist or ankles.
+The best clothes to wear whilst practicing this technique are loose, comfortable and aren’t tight around the waist or ankles.

 Any clothes that are excessively tight can end up getting in the way of the whole purpose of this exercise: promoting blood circulation.

 5 Amazing Benefits of Elevating Your Legs

 1. Reduce edema in your legs and feet

 The unnatural accumulation of blood under the skin – also called edema – in the legs and feet is a clear sign of circulation problems.
 Thus, it’s important to find out what’s causing it.

 - Sometimes, it’s due to kidney issues.
 For others, it’s due to heart problems or being overweight.